-The practice complies with GDPR.
+The practice complies with DPA 2018 and UK GDPR.
 All information about patients is confidential: from the most sensitive diagnosis, to the fact of having visited the surgery or being registered at the Practice.
 All patients can expect that their personal information will not be disclosed without their permission except in the most exceptional of circumstances, when somebody is at grave risk of serious harm.

 All members of the primary health care team (from reception to doctors) in the course of their duties will have access to your medical records.
 They all adhere to the highest standards of maintaining confidentiality.

 As our reception area is a little public, if you wish to discuss something of a confidential nature please mention it to one of the receptionists who will make arrangements for you to have the necessary privacy.

 The duty of confidentiality owed to a person under 16 is as great as the duty owed to any other person.
 Young people aged under 16 years can choose to see health professionals, without informing their parents or carers.
 If a GP considers that the young person is competent to make decisions about their health, then the GP can give advice, prescribe and treat the young person without seeking further consent.